danielzaiser91/best_posts/README.md

  - feature-rich User Preference Settings (see <a href="#zukunft1">Changelog-Entry</a> from <a href="#09.03.2021">09.03.2021</a>)
  - bigTodo: replace everything with ngrx-store?
  - Users like to scroll, so maybe add a scrollfeature that lets you scroll through all posts vertically one by one
+ - better touch device support
+ - dont show enlarge button when it wont have an effect

 # Changelog: